 7.4.
-IP Redirect (sub-type 0x08)
+RT Redirect (rt-redirect) sub-type 0x08

 The redirect extended community allows the traffic to be redirected to a VRF routing instance that lists the specified route-target in its import policy.
 If several local instances match this criteria, the choice between them is a local matter (for example, the instance with the lowest Route Distinguisher value can be elected).
-This extended community uses the same encoding as the Route Target extended community [RFC4360].
+This extended community allows 3 different encodings formats for the route-target (type 0x80, 0x81, 0x82).
+Is uses the same encoding as the Route Target extended community [RFC4360].

-It should be noted that the low-order nibble of the Redirect's Type field corresponds to the Route Target Extended Community format field
+It should be noted that the low-order nibble of the Redirect's Type field corresponds to the Route Target Extended Community format field (Type).

-(Type).
 (See Sections 3.1, 3.2, and 4 of [RFC4360] plus Section 2 of [RFC5668].)
 The low-order octet (Sub-Type) of the Redirect Extended Community remains 0x08 for all three encodings of the BGP Extended Communities (AS 2-byte, AS 4-byte, and IPv4 address).